awong234/awsite/content/posts/2024-03-16-odds-ratios/index.md

     [1] 1.175197

-This is the relative increase/decrease of the odds when you sit in group 2 over group 1.
+This is the relative increase/decrease of the odds when you sit in group 2 over group 1 -- the *odds ratio*.
 To see why this is:

 ``` r
 # Log of odds when group == 1